 When asked to describe herself in one sentence, Nikki Hanna said, “I’m a metropolitan gal who never quite reached the level of sophistication and refinement that label implies.”
 The contradictions reflected in this description are the basis of her humorous prose.

 After retiring from forty-some years in corporate America, Hanna became a writer and has formed her own publishing company.
 She describes her writing as, "rich with irreverent, quirky humor and peppered with strong messages."
 Her primary audience is women over fifty and writers.
 As an author, teacher, writing coach, contest judge, and speaker, she is dedicated to inspiring others and offers workshops and presentations on aging, writing, leadership, and women’s issues.

-In addition to numerous awards for poetry, essays, and short stories, Hanna is the recipient of Oklahoma Writers’ Federation’s Crème de la Crème Award, Rose State College’s Outstanding Writer Award.
-As a self-published author, her book wards include The National Indie Excellence Book Award and the international Book Excellence Award.
-She is a finalist in the USA Best Book Award.
+In addition to numerous awards for poetry, essays, and short stories, Hanna is the recipient of Oklahoma Writers’ Federation’s Crème de la Crème Award, and the Rose State College’s Outstanding Writer Award.
+As a self-published author, her book wards include The National Indie Excellence Book Award, two International Book Excellence Awards, four Independent Book Awards, and USA Book Finalist Award.
 Her books are available on Amazon and Kindle.

 Hanna has a BS Degree in Business Education/Journalism and an MBA.
 She is a retired CPA and Toastmaster with over forty years of business experience.
 As an executive for one of the country’s largest companies, she served as a consultant on national industry task forces, as a board member for corporations, and as an advisor on curriculum development/strategic planning for educational institutions and charity organizations.

 Hanna lives in Tulsa, Oklahoma.
 Her children define her as a bit of a pistol.
 They tell her, “Don’t call me if you get thrown in jail.”
 One of them calls her his Obi-Wan Kenobi, which she says is the nicest compliment she has ever received.
 Her four grandchildren think she is the toy fairy.
 Those in California believe she lives at the airport.

 Hanna is available for customized workshops, speeches,